pengkang12/spark-benck-spark-3.0-/readme.md

 #
 For version 3.0
-To do, KMeans, linearRegression, LogisticRegression.
+To do, linearRegression, LogisticRegression.

 # Benchmark Suite for Apache Spark #

-- Current version: 2.0
+- Current version: 3.0
 - Release date: 2015-5-10

 - Contents: